 Professional guitarist, songwriter and arranger.
-Credits with HBO and BBC.
+Credits with HBO, Netlflix and BBC.
 I have 15 years of playing experience, and have been touring and recording professionally ever since leaving University.
 I also have experience in more niche instruments such as extended range and fretless guitars, mandolin, bass, and ukulele.

 I'm a creative and intuitive session guitarist, with years of experience, working with a wealth of different artists.
 I've played on a variety of pop music recordings, theatre cast recordings, and also have years of experience writing, producing and releasing my own music.